-During his time in this role, Milosevic’s under 19’s team won the European Championships in 2013 and reached the semi finals in 2014.
+During his time in this role, the Serbian under 19’s team won the European Championships in 2013 and reached the semi finals in 2014.

-In November 2014 Milosevic was elected to his current role as vice-president of the Serbian Football Association with the task of taking care of representative selection at all levels including the senior squad.
+In November 2014 he was elected as vice-president of the Serbian Football Association with the task of taking care of representative selection at all levels including the senior squad.

 Back to Aston Villa

 Statistics courtesy of www.premierleague.com